dcurrie/wren/README.md

 One thing that's probably not obvious is that you can define arrays or other dynamic data structures in a Wren program.
-The thing is, you have to use peek and poke.
+The thing is, you have to use peek (refb, refx, refv) and poke (setb, setx, setv).
 But you can allocate the space for it so the interpreter doesn't step all over it, by incrementing the 'cp' variable (short for compiler_ptr, its name at the C level).
 Same basic idea as ALLOT in Forth: get the current value of cp as the